beginning of content

 How should I look after my dental implant?

-If you have swelling or inflammation of your gums or bone have it checked and treated.
+If you have swelling or inflammation of your gums or bone, have it checked and treated.

-What are my alternatives to a dental implant?
+Are there alternatives to a dental implant?

-The alternatives to dental implants are:
+Some alternatives to dental implants are:

 What are the costs of dental implants?

-If you have a Veterans Gold or White Card you may be able to claim the cost of your dental implants from Medicare.
+If you have a Veteran's Gold or White Card you may be able to claim the cost of your dental implants from Medicare.

-Resources and Support
+Resources and support

-You can find out more about how to care for your teeth at Teeth.org.au
+You can find out more about how to care for your teeth at Teeth.org.au.

 Check your symptoms Find a health service